 It Looks Just Like Real Hardwood

-The timber that is used on the top surface is exactly the same timber that’s used in a solid hardwood board and therefore visually you can tell no difference.
+The timber that is used on the top surface is the same timber that’s used in a solid hardwood board, and therefore, visually, you can tell no difference.
 In fact, some will consider that engineered hardwood flooring has the potential to look nicer due to the varying dimensions available, more on this below.

 Wider Boards

-When it comes to solid timber flooring, the wider and longer the floorboard, the more they tend to swell and shrink.
-Contrastingly, engineered wood flooring is much more stable due to its construction as described above.
+When it comes to solid timber flooring, the wider and longer the floorboard, the more it tends to swell and shrink.
+Contrastingly, engineered options are much more stable due to their construction as described above.
 This allows you to go for much larger floorboards with far less worry in terms of movement within the floor.

-What’s more, the engineering techniques used to create this type of flooring enables the creation of wider floor boards for a cost-effective price.
-The dimensions of wooden boards is usually dictated by the size of trees from which you cut them.
-Wide & long boards of a high grade require much larger sections of the tree making wide boards expensive in full solid oak board in comparison to engineered, as well as more difficult to source.
+What’s more, the techniques used to create this type of flooring enable the creation of wider floor boards at a cost-effective price.
+The dimensions of wooden boards are usually dictated by the size of trees from which you cut them.
+Wide & long boards of a high grade require much larger sections of the tree, making wide boards expensive in full solid oak boards in comparison to engineered, as well as more difficult to source.

 For me, it’s a case of personal preference as to what looks best when comparing wide and long vs narrower and short, but one thing that is certain – the time saving when it comes to fitting.
 Larger floorboards are so much quicker to lay, so you could enjoy a much faster install process with a larger board size.